jboss-developer/jboss-eap-quickstarts/helloworld-mdb/README.md

 Instructions for starting the server vary slightly depending upon whether you are using the community release (AS7) or the platform release (EAP6).

-For AS7 on Linux: $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml, or if you are using
+For AS7 on Linux: $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml

 For AS7 on Windows: $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

-For EAP6 on Linux: $JBOSS_HOME/bin/standalone.sh,
+For EAP6 on Linux: $JBOSS_HOME/bin/standalone.sh

 For EAP6 on Windows: $JBOSS_HOME/bin/standalone.bat